Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 <p dir=rtl><mark>"<b>.I am the Architect</b>"</mark><br /><sup>🎦</sup><i>The Architect</i><br/>Dr. Freud looking character)<br/>(of <i>The Matrix Reloaded</i>, 2003</p>

 *Software architecture*, whatever it means, is formalizable and veritable as a phenomenon, but not as an exercise.

-And the opposite occurs - CAN AND SHALL ZOOM IN

-The complementary agents
+Contrary to the building it

-* **allow** everybody with IT knowledge to participate in every process (from bits to top judgments).
+* **grants** everybody with IT knowledge the possibility to participate in every process (from bits to top judgments).
-* do **not** allow to be agnostic of implementation
+* do **not** allow to be agnostic of implementation.
+EXPLAIN !

+ CAN AND SHALL ZOOM IN

+and thus  **disperse the classical figure of architect** and put candidates into "player-coach" mode.  **But wait ...**, reputed software providers hire/promote _architects_, they are the central figures at many IT events, there's certification after all!

+First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup>🙋</sup>.
+It makes a good impression on customers and stakeholders.

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>A position heavily profanated by quantity.</sub>

+_Jacks of all trades_   ZOOOM in
+(The team of C#.NET, which is the centerfold of my dev, speaks about architects....)

+Then the title expresses a path of enlightenment of one unchained from the keyboard to draw beautiful top diagrams freed of the digging within dusty codes.

-It's often an alias for roles and duties:
+<details><summary>It's often an alias for roles and duties:</summary>

 * _domain expert_ or _business analyst_, who boils down requirements to systematic description,
 * _team lead_ or _project manager_,